 Chicago, Illinois 60602-1305

-Process for Obtaining Birth and Death Records & Certificates
+Process for Obtaining Birth & Death Records or Certificates (Cook County)

 Cook County citizens can obtain birth and death records and certificates through online means using the third party site, VitalChek and by mail or fax.